School Grounds and Infrastructure

 Every classroom has a paper recycling bin.
 A weekly inter-class paper recycling competition stimulates rivalry to earn a prize each term and a trophy at the end of the year.

 Grade 11 Life Sciences learners visit the Mariannhill Landfill Site every year.
-Waste management forms part of the grade 11 and 12 curriculum.
-The Grade 11’s than do a project on waste management in their homes.
+Waste management forms part of the Grade 11 and 12 curriculum.
+The Grade 11’s then do a project on waste management in their homes.